 Are you happy in your job now?
 Is your current career satisfying or do you plan on shifting your path any time soon?
 Transitioning jobs while paying a hefty mortgage can be tricky, so a stable job and career will also lead to greater stability with your house purchase.

 Before beginning the house hunt, ask yourself these simple questions:

 Your total monthly debt payments, including the desired mortgage amount, should be less than 43% of your gross monthly income for most mortgage programs.
 Another debt-to-income ratio used by lenders says the monthly mortgage payment should be less than 28-31% of your gross monthly income.

 In addition to debt amounts qualifying you to buy a home, habits of responsibly paying loans and handling credit cards, help develop positive mortgage-paying habits.

 Do you have an excellent 820 or average 620?
 Your credit score is an important number that lenders use to qualify potential buyers for a home.
+The higher your score, especially with mortgage rates being so high, the lower rate you qualify for.
 Getting your finances in order is essential in realizing your dream of homeownership.

 If you are used to paying monthly rent, a monthly mortgage payment that goes toward your own home instead of someone else’s may make sense.
 However, when making your monthly house payment calculations, be sure to not only include the principal and interest of your mortgage loan but also the following:

 If you were not able to answer ‘yes’ – don’t worry!
-Homeownership is a huge responsibility.
+Home ownership in Hawai’i is a huge responsibility.
 Maybe renting is right for you, or your dream home in paradise will come at a later time.

 If you answered ‘yes’ to the above questions, it may be the right time to get started on your home-buying journey.
 Get your finances in order and build your team to begin making your homeownership dream a reality.